minerstat mining tutorial #16: Profit switch with NiceHash

-With minerstat profit switch, you can customize the conditions when to switch.
-With pool’s fees and electricity consumption, you take these costs into account and in when to switch section you can set even more parameters.
+With the minerstat profit switch, you can customize the conditions when to switch.
+With pool fees and electricity consumption, you take these costs into account, and in the “when to switch” section you can set even more parameters.

 Second, you have an option to select minimum mining time in hours and minutes.
-The default and minimum setting are set at 10 minutes.
+The default and minimum settings are set at 10 minutes.

 Activate profit switch